oparamo81/lab-notebook-originals/README.md

 1. A Google account to follow these instructions successfully (you don’t need to tell us what it is—your Google Drive will serve as your workspace)
 2. A GitHub account
 3. Your _1010-lab-notebooks_ repository for the course—click on this link to set it up: https://classroom.github.com/a/7ZTMixoE

-4. Deactivate popup windows for collab.research.google.com—it needs those to occasionally ask your permission to access GitHub
+**Important:** Make sure to deactivate popup windows for collab.research.google.com—it needs those to occasionally ask your permission to access GitHub

 ## Workflow